RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 - See Previous Repository <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots">"Amber_Heard_Disinformation_Operations_Bots"</a>
 - Part 2 <a href="https://www.merriam-webster.com/dictionary/spin%20doctor"><s>Spin Doctors</s></a>, Playbooks, Hollywood Fixers</i>

+#### “The truth is like a lion.
+You don't have to defend it.
+Let it loose.
+It will defend itself.” ― Saint Augustine

 More Updated Data from Social Media can be found on Kaggle, which has not been analyzed or processed:
 <br> https://www.kaggle.com/amberhearddata/datasets